grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### Loading the magnetic mines

-They climbed up the ladder from the catwalk to the docking bay to find dozens of large and molding wooden crates stacked up.
+They climbed up the ladder from the catwalk to the docking bay to find dozens of large and molding wooden crates stacked up around the open hatch into the _Prospect's_ cargo hold.
 The sides of the crates were stamped with "XL industries" and "CAUTION!"
-Apparently XL Industries knew better than to put the word "EXPLOSIVES" on their packing materials --- which could attract unnecessary attention during an Authority inspection.
-But they still felt that anyone handling their products should have a heads up that they shouldn't just be tossed around casually.
+Apparently XL Industries knew better than to put the word "EXPLOSIVES" on their packing materials --- which would attract unnecessary attention during any Authority inspection.
+But XL industries still felt that anyone handling their products should have a heads up that they shouldn't just be tossed around casually.

 Making their way among the crates were a half dozen or so dock workers --- more huge swarthy men wearing moth-eaten tweed and leather suits and chomping on various forms of tobacco or seeds.
-They swarmed around a large push cart stacked high with the wooden "Caution" crates, and swinging crates off it from chains connected to a block hanging from an anchor point on the roof of the cargo bay.
-A couple of them were up on a ladder rigging a sliding block and chain that would be used to lower the crates down into the cargo hold of the _Prospect_.
-A couple of guys climbed down the ladded into the _Prospect_ to make their way down to the floor of the cargo hold to receive the lowered crates.
+They swarmed around a large push cart stacked high with the wooden "Caution" crates, and swinging crates off it from chains connected to a sliding block hanging from anchor points welded to the roof of the cargo bay tube.
+This sliding block would be used to lower the crates down into the cargo hold of the _Prospect_.
+A couple of men climbed down the ladder into the _Prospect_ to make their way down to the floor of the cargo hold to receive the lowered crates.

-A dock worker who was among the smallest Percy had seen since they docked --- his eyes were almost even with hers with round-framed glasses around them --- came up to her.
+A dock worker wearing a worn bowler hat who was among the smallest Percy had seen since they docked --- his eyes were almost even with hers with round-framed glasses around them --- came up to her.

 "You're Captain Percy, right?"
 He asked.